-You probably bought your import automobile because you wanted peak performance and dependability all in one package.
+You probably bought your European automobile because you wanted peak performance and dependability all in one package.
 Owning a vehicle designed with top of the line engineering is a great investment, but you also have to do your part as the owner to ensure your car operates like it was designed.

 No matter how well any car is made, there are important maintenance requirements that must be met in order to avoid car trouble and reduce the cost of repairs.
 Your car transmission is one of the main components of your vehicle and without proper maintenance you can experience a number of problems that can leave you stranded.